alshedivat/al-folio/_projects/freedom.md

     </div>
 </div>
 <div class="caption">
     Example likelihood contours for a toy neutrino event as a function of vertex position.
-Compared are the freedom NN approximations (solid lines) compared to the true lielihood (dashed lines).
+Compared are the freedom NN approximations (solid lines) compared to the true likelihood (dashed lines).
 </div>

 While in the project [retro](/projects/retro) we built a reconstruction for IceCube DeepCore based on an event model together with pre-tabulated photon propagation values to build an approximate, fast likelihood.